AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_web.md

 WebIM.conn.fetchHistoryMessages(options);
 ```

-## Message receipt
+## Message receipts

-The Agora Chat SDK supports message delivery and read receipt to inform the message sendser that the message has been delivered or sent.
+The Agora Chat SDK supports message delivery and read receipt to inform the message sendser that the message is delivered or read.

 ### Message delievery receipt